Saturday, 9 March 2013

 If the intention of the public consultations was to antagonise and demoralise residents, then Limerick City Council can be consider their efforts to be a resounding success.
 The proposed plans were more or less what the BWRA had informed residents of on page 15 of our Christmas Newsletter.

 The proposals that were presented to residents were vague and unimpressive, consisting of an aerial photograph with proposed new roads, a new path, sites for medium-long term development and a site for short term new-build crudely indicated.
-Click on the image to view the proposals (reorganised by the BWRA for online viewing - includes complete text).
+Click on the image on the right to view the proposals (reorganised by the BWRA for online viewing - includes complete text), or on the link below to view a pdf of what residents were physically given: Proposals for Ballinacurra Weston March 2013 (pdf)

 Some residents were informed during the consultation that their homes were targeted for demolition.
 Residents were also asked to give their feedback by filling out a form on the day and signing their name to it.
 There were no independent experts on hand to help residents interpret what they were being shown, only Office of Regeneration staff – none of whom have a background in planning.
 Indeed, it was reported to the BWRA that one Regeneration Official was unaware of the area under the remit of the Southside Regeneration Agency, which continues to define the target area.